ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 **WINNING THE CAME**

-S][ometimes you may wish to impose a time limit on your game.
+Sometimes you may wish to impose a time limit on your game.
 Perhaps you are playing in a tournament, during your lunch break, or want to squeeze a game in before you sit down for dinner.